-Our Wastewater Expansion Project began construction during 2012.
+Our Wastewater Expansion Project construction was completed in 2014.
 It included an expansion from 2.5 mgd to 3.25 mgd at the existing wastewater facility.
 It also included a sewer force main from Arrowhead PUD to the wastewater plant.
-We began the process of switching our Residuals Management process to the Schwing Bioset Process.
-During 2013 we had begun the building permit process.
-It was completed in 2014.
+We also switched our Residuals Management process to the Schwing Bioset Process.
+This project was completed in 2014.

 Our website is frequently updated in order to provide you with necessary forms, and documents.
 It includes Board Meeting minutes, rates and fees, and Resolutions that may affect you, as a customer.
 It also has current and previous years "Quality on Tap" reports.
-Please visit our website at www.iwsd.com.
+Please visit our website at www.iw-sd.com.